Infusionsoft Campaign Builder best practice - is it time to critique and tweak your campaigns?

 Right, let's get you started right.
 We’ll start by taking a look at titles.

-Titles, labels and campaign notes are your friends
+Titles, labels and campaign notes

 - Campaign Title and Category: Does the campaign title match the campaign?
 Does it clearly talk about what it is?
 Ie. if the campaign offers promotion and delivery, and the title just says promo - uh oh!
 Change that!
 All campaigns should have a category too.